Cook Islands national rugby league team

 The Cook Islands national rugby league team have represented the Cook Islands in international rugby league football since 1986.
-Administered by the Cook Islands Rugby League Association (CIRLA), the team has competed at two Rugby League World Cups, in 2000 and 2013, and are coached by Tony Iro.
+Administered by the Cook Islands Rugby League Association (CIRLA), the team has competed at three Rugby League World Cups, in 2000, 2013 and 2021.

 History

 1990s

-Before 1995, the Cooks’ international experience was limited to participation in the Pacific Cup, and hosting the touring British Amateur Rugby League Association Great Britain Amateur teams.
+Before 1995, the Cooks' international experience was limited to participation in the Pacific Cup, and hosting the touring British Amateur Rugby League Association Great Britain Amateur teams.
 Nonetheless, the sizeable number of expatriate Cook Islanders living and playing in New Zealand has ensured that they have never been short of players with rugby league experience.

 They won the 1995 Emerging Nations tournament, defeating United States, Russia and Scotland before beating Ireland in the final.

 In 1996 and 1997 the Cook Islands competed in the Super League World Nines.
 They also played several full internationals against other South Pacific nations, most notably as part of the Papua New Guinea 50th Anniversary Tournament in October 1998.
 2000 saw the Cook Islands competing in the World Cup for the first time.
 They finished third in their pool after losing to Wales and the Kiwis and only managing a draw against Lebanon.